 How has the average mortgage in Australia increased over the past 10 years?

 The average mortgage size has almost doubled in 10 years according to further ABS data.
 In 2001, the average loan size was approximately $150,000.
 Fast forward to 2013/2014 and the average home loan size has grown to nearly $300,000.

-3 Responses for Average Australian Mortgage Size + State Mortgage Averages
+3 Responses for What Is The Average Mortgage Size In Australia?

 Umm, what about ACT…